Please use the menu below to navigate the article sections:

 Amazon Kinesis makes it easy to collect, process, and analyze real-time, streaming data so you can get timely insights and react quickly to new information.

-Collection of services for processing streams of various data.
+Kinesis is a collection of services for processing streams of various data.

 Data is processed in “shards” – with each shard able to ingest 1000 records per second.